 The South Portland Food Cupboard was started in 1997 by a group of men and women from Holy Cross Church and operated out of St. John the Evangelist Church in South Portland.
 In 2001, the pantry applied for and received 501(c)3 status.
 Since then, the pantry had no formal business connection with the church but continued to benefit from the free use of space for 11 years.
 Because of this, the pantry did not pay rent, utilities or salaries and was able to focus completely on its mission for the first 17 years.
 In 2013, St. Johns closed down, and the pantry sought a new location.
 In November of 2013, the pantry moved into a double warehouse at 130 Thadeus Street which we outfitted to fit our needs.
 This spacious new home allows for greater storage and better organization.
-In 2015, we added a Warehouse Manager, our first (and currently only) paid staff member, to bring additional stability and provide for future growth.
+In 2015, we added a Warehouse Manager, our first paid staff member, to bring additional stability and provide for future growth.
 In July 0f 2017, with the retirement of founding director, Sybil Riemensnider, we welcomed our current director, Dwayne Hopkins.

 What We Do: